aulisse/google-cloud-storage-object-notarization/README.md

 Of course the notarization process is as reliable as the used blockchain, with the bitcoin one being the most secure.
 The generic notarization process has been standardized as [OpenTimestamps](https://opentimestamps.org/) to achieve third party auditable verification.

+# Disclaimer

+This is not an official Google API.
+We are not responsible of any damage that could be done with it.
+Use it at your own risk.

 # License

 Licensed under the Apache License, Version 2.0 (the "License");